 Completely strip all HTML tags: usestriptagsFilter

-For example, your article detail variablearchive.ContentOr description variablearchive.DescriptionMay include<p>/<strong>/<a>such tags, if you directly output in the template{{ archive.Description }}AnQiCMS for security reasons will default to escaping HTML tags, which<p>displayed as&lt;p&gt;,The user will see the original HTML code instead of the rendered effect.
-And if you use{{ archive.Description|safe }},the tags will be normally parsed and rendered by the browser.
+For example, your article detail variablearchive.ContentOr description variablearchive.DescriptionMay include<p>/<strong>/<a>And tags, if you output directly in the template{{ archive.Description }},AnQiCMS for security reasons will default to escaping HTML tags, and will<p>displayed as&lt;p&gt;, The user will see the original HTML code instead of the rendered effect.
+And if you use{{ archive.Description|safe }}, tags will be parsed and rendered normally by the browser.

-However, when your goal is plain text, you can use it like thisstriptags:
+But when your goal is plain text, you can use it like thisstriptags:

 {# 假设archive.Description内容为:<p>这是一段<b>带有</b>HTML标签的描述。</p> #}